cord-b/lib-directinput8-panama-prototype/README.md

 ## Summary

-* The JDK `jextract` tool generates low-level classes based on `dinput.h` into `lib-dinput8-jextract/dev.viskar.lib.dinput8.natives`
+* The JDK `jextract` tool generates low-level classes based on `dinput.h` into `lib-directinput8-jextract/dev.viskar.lib.dinput8.natives`
-* The `native-codegen` module contains an experimental code-generator tool that can generate code based on the classes output by`jextract`.
+* The `lib-common-codegen` module contains an experimental code-generator tool that can generate code based on the classes output by`jextract`.
 This code generate produces human-friendly code on top of the jextract code.
 This crucially provides the massive amounts of setup code to create Class/Interface objects with all of their virtual methods resolved into method handles and corresponding java methods + wrapper classes.
-* The `lib-dinput8` module provides the final hand-written code, adding in javadocs and slight interface improvements.
+* The `lib-directinput8` module provides the final hand-written code, adding in javadocs and slight interface improvements.

 # Code Generation Walkthrough